yosrak5/Pharo-assignments/README.md

 ## Overview

-This repository contains two exercises, implemented in Pharo, as part of the requested task .
-The exercises demonstrate different aspects of the migration process and include tests to validate the functionalities.
+This repository contains two exercises implemented in Pharo, as part of the requested task.
+The exercises focus on different aspects of the programming process and include test cases to validate the correctness of the functionalities.

 ### Exercises